 That's just the start, though.
 Once you've double-clicked a category like "Movies, Clips and Video Files", say, you can organise and group those files in many different ways.
 Select "By Extension", say, and you'll be able to view the results by video type.
 Choosing "By File Size" provides an easy way to identify the very largest clips.
 And you can even classify files by creation, modification or last access date, useful if (for instance) you need to pick out files which have been created recently.

 Better still, if you identify a group of files which you don't need, Disk Sorter can help you do something about that.
 Right-click a selected group of files and you'll find options to delete or compress them, copy or move them somewhere, and more.

 There are some annoyances here.
 In particular, the filtering system is somewhat less than intuitive, and you should expect to spend some time exploring until you figure out what's going on.
 But, if you need a powerful and versatile tool for classifying, categorising and reporting on your files, then Disk Sorter is one of the best free options around.

-DiskSorter v7.5 adds the ability to save the list of top 100 files to the HTML, PDF and Excel CSV formats.
-In addition, the new product version, adds the ability to copy the list of top 100 files to the clipboard and export the list of top 100 files to an SQL database.
-Finally, the new version improves the DiskSorter main GUI application and fixes a number of bugs.
+DiskSorter v7.7 adds support for the Windows 10 operating system.
+In addition, the new product version adds the ability to copy, move, compress and delete files displayed on the top 100 files dialog.
+Finally, the new product version improves the main DiskSorter GUI application and fixes a number of bugs.